-Participate in an outstanding program
+Participate in an outstanding programme

 Enjoy affordable expenditures

-The annual tuition is 140 000 CZK (around 5100 EUR or 5900 USD) and students from the EU are eligible for a 40 percent discount .
+The annual tuition fee is 140 000 CZK (around 5100 EUR or 5900 USD) and students from the EU are eligible for a 40 percent discount.
 Average living costs range from 400 to 600 EUR ($460 – $700) per month, including accommodation, meals, public transport, and leisure activities.
 For our students we provide convenient and affordable accommodation in student dormitories.
-To get a better idea about living costs in we recommend the overview on expats.cz.
-You won’t need a car while studying at Charles University: Trams, buses and the metro can take you absolutely anywhere you want to go and have very frequent schedules.
+To get a better idea about living costs in Prague we recommend the overview on expats.cz.
+You won’t need a car while studying at Charles University: trams, buses and the metro can take you absolutely anywhere you want to go and have very frequent schedules.
 In fact, using a car in Prague is more of a hindrance than a help.

 Get to know a vibrant country and its rich culture and history

 The Czech Republic is a country in Central Europe, bordering Germany to the west, Poland to the north, Slovakia to the east and Austria to the south.
-Since time immemorial the Czech lands have been at the crossroads of European cultures.
+Since time immemorial the Czech lands have been at the crossroads of European culture.
 The Czech Republic is a member state of the European Union and part of the Schengen Area.
 Thanks to its central location, a large part of Europe is easily accessible by train, car or bus, and the rest by plane.
 Since the 1989 Velvet Revolution the Czech Republic has become a highly popular destination.
 Tens of thousands of foreigners have happily settled here, enjoying the country’s combination of high living standards and low costs.
 The Czech Republic is among the 34 economies in the world classified as “advanced economies” by the International Monetary Fund and also on the list of high-income economies of the World Bank.
 Many leading IT companies like Google, IBM, Microsoft, Oracle and Hewlett–Packard have branches in the Czech Republic.
 The antivirus computer programs AVG and Avast originated in the Czech Republic.
-The Czech Republic is one of the very few countries in the world where Google has a rival.
-The Czech company Seznam has around 50% market share.
+The Czech Republic is one of the very few countries in the world where Google has a rival: the Czech company Seznam has around 50% market share.
 You might try to compare the map applications of Google and Seznam.
 The Czech Republic has a low crime rate and civil disorder is very rare in our country.
 According to the Australian Institute for Economics and Peace, the Czech Republic is among the 15 most peaceful countries in the world.
 For more information and a comparison with other European states, you can consult the European Sourcebook of Crime and Criminal Justice Statistics.
 Natural disasters are extremely rare in the Czech Republic: there are no tornadoes, tsunamis, earthquakes etc.

 Live in one of the world’s most beautiful cities

-Charles University is located right in the historical city center of Prague.
+Charles University is located right in the historical city centre of Prague.
 Here you will find stunning architecture, lovely lanes, lofty church spires and cupolas, splendid palaces and town houses, bridges criss-crossing the river Vltava, and extensive green spaces in its gardens, parks and islands.
 With a more than 1100-year-long history, Prague is a city in which all architectural styles can be found: from Romanesque through Gothic, Renaissance and Baroque to Classical, as well as modern styles such as Cubism, Art Deco, Functionalism and contemporary trends.
-Since 1992, the historic center of Prague has been included in the UNESCO list of World Heritage Sites.
+Since 1992, the historic centre of Prague has been included in the UNESCO list of World Heritage Sites.
 No wonder that Prague is an attractive tourist destination – more than five million tourists visited it in 2011.
-Its beauty, location and characteristic elements have earned the city many nicknames: the Golden City, the heart of Europe, the City of a Hundred Spires, the Pearl of Cities … The most remarkable monuments in Prague include Prague Castle, the largest ancient castle complex in the world; Charles Bridge, the oldest bridge in Prague, built by Holy Roman Emperor Charles IV in the year 1357; the Old Town Hall with Astronomical Clock, a place associated with the most significant events in the country’s history; and this is just to name a few.
+Its beauty, location and characteristic elements have earned the city many nicknames: the Golden City, the heart of Europe, the City of a Hundred Spires, the Pearl of Cities … The most remarkable monuments in Prague include Prague Castle, the largest ancient castle complex in the world; Charles Bridge, the oldest bridge in Prague, built by Holy Roman Emperor Charles IV in 1357; the Old Town Hall with its Astronomical Clock, a place associated with the most significant events in the country’s history; and this is just to name a few.
 The Computer Science building of Charles University is a former Jesuit monastery dating from the 17th century and located between Charles Bridge and Prague Castle.
 If you haven’t been to Prague yet, you may get some feel for the city by using the Google and Seznam map applications.

-Broaden your horizons: Interesting facts you may not have known
+Broaden your horizons: interesting facts you may not have known

 - The Bata footwear company was founded in 1894 by Tomáš Baťa, a shoemaker from the Czech town of Zlín.